The Terminator: Plot

-The Terminator locates Sarah by intercepting a call intended for her mother.
+The Terminator locates Sarah by intercepting a call intended for her mother, tricking her into revealing her location with its voice mimicking ability.
 She and Reese escape the motel in a pickup truck while it pursues them on a motorcycle.
-In the ensuing chase, Reese is wounded by gunfire while throwing pipe bombs at the Terminator.
+In the ensuing chase, Reese is badly wounded by gunfire while throwing pipe bombs at the Terminator.
 Sarah knocks the Terminator off its motorcycle but loses control of the truck, which flips over.
-The Terminator, now bloodied and badly damaged, hijacks a tank truck and attempts to run down Sarah, but Reese slides a pipe bomb into the tanker's hose tube, causing an explosion that burns the flesh from the Terminator's endoskeleton.
-It pursues them into a factory, where Reese activates machinery to confuse it.
-He jams his final pipe bomb into its midsection, blowing it apart at the cost of his life.
-Its still-functional torso grabs Sarah, but she breaks free and lures it into a hydraulic press, crushing and finally destroying it.
+The Terminator, now bloodied and badly damaged, hijacks a tank truck and attempts to run down Sarah.
+Reese manages to insert a pipe bomb into the truck's hose tube, causing it to explode and burn, reducing the Terminator to its endoskeleton.
+Sarah and Reese initially believe The Terminator has been destroyed, but it soon rises and pursues them into a Cyberdyne-owned factory, where Reese activates machinery to distract it, but it eventually discovers them.
+Reese then lodges his final pipe bomb into its midsection, blowing it apart, but at the cost of his own life.
+Its still-functional torso then pursues Sarah, but she manages to lure it into a hydraulic press that she uses to crush it, finally destroying the cyborg.

-Months later, Sarah, pregnant with John, travels through Mexico, recording audio tapes to pass on to him.
-At a gas station, a boy takes a polaroid of her, and she buys it.
-It is the exact photograph that John will one day give to Reese.
+Months later, Sarah, now pregnant with John by Reese, travels through Mexico with a guard dog, recording audio tapes to pass on to her son.
+At a gas station, a boy takes an instant film photograph of her, the exact one that John will one day give to Reese, and she purchases it.
+The gas station owner remarks that a storm is coming and she says "I know.", alluding to humanity's impending conflict against Skynet, before driving away.